Author Guidelines

 In the narrative text, join the names with the word “and.”

-When a work has three or more authors, upon the first usage, please cite the surname of all authors; on each following usage, please cite only the surname of the first author followed by "et al." (Latin for “and others”) and the year of publication.
+When a work has three or more authors, please cite only the surname of the first author followed by "et al." (Latin for “and others”) and the year of publication.
 This holds true for both the parenthetical material and the narrative text.
-Please also make sure to write down the names of all authors in the Reference List or Bibliography.
+If the first author has more than one citation published in the same year, cite the second author as well, to distinguish one text from another.
+Please also make sure to include the names of all cited authors in the Reference List.

 The names of groups that serve as authors (corporate authors) are usually written out each time they appear in a text reference.